berlikm/nbxsync/docs/netbox-zabbix/configuration.md

-# Configuration

-This is the handover document.
-If you take over NetBox → Zabbix, start here and stay here.

-**Everyone walks this page.** It is the map of what we actually configured (NetBox **Zabbix** menu: names, assignments, expected host).
-Day-to-day is the GUI.
-When you add a mapping — a new role, configuration group, Template Rule, template, or macro — update **this file** in the same change.

-**Assumption:** NetBox inventory (Site Groups, roles, platforms, IPs, tags) already exists.
-This page only configures nbxSync.

-Day-2 (new role, broken host): [`runbooks/day2.md`](runbooks/day2.md).
-Cutover waves: [`runbooks/onboarding.md`](runbooks/onboarding.md).
-Extreme port signals and IFALIAS **values**: [`zabbix/01-extreme-switching.md`](../../zabbix/01-extreme-switching.md).

-**Last verified:** 2026-08-13.

-*(Italic)* = fill in for your environment.
-Rows marked **placeholder** are intentional stubs — assign them now, refine template content closer to production.

----

 ## How this works (read once)

 Zabbix does not browse NetBox.
 The **nbxSync** plugin in NetBox pushes devices and VMs.
 Three layers decide what the host looks like: